rycolab/website/content/authors/gian/_index.md

 ---
 # Display name
-title: Afra Amini
+title: Gian Wiher
-secondary: افرا امینی

 # Username (this should match the folder name)
 authors:
-- afra
+- gian

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Research Assistant

 # Organizations/Affiliations
 organizations: